 You can also call us at 929-265-4549.
 You've asked us questions--and we want to help with answers.
-Please see below for the best information we've compiled to date, and please come back for updates.
-(Updates as of 3/27/20) Here's what we know right now:
+Here's the latest updated information:

 Paid Sick Leave - All employers are required by New York State to pay sick leave to employees affected by COVID-19 quarantine.

 Unemployment Relief - New York State has waived the 7-day waiting period for anyone needing to file a claim for unemployment insurance as a result of COVID-19 closures and quarantines.
 As in, you can file as soon as you find yourself out of work.